willgraham0/signal_processing/README.md

 ![alt text][haar_frequency_plot]

-What we can see is that there are only 6 independent vectors out of 128 of the Haar basis that contribute to the square wave signal as opposed to all of the independent vectors of the Fourier basis.
+What we can see is that there are only 6 independent vectors out of the 128 of the Haar basis that contribute to the square wave signal, or 4.7%.
+This is in contrast to 100% of the independent vectors of the Fourier basis that are needed.
 This means only 6 coefficients and their positions need to be transmitted for recontruction.
-This is a huge lossless compression ratio.
+This is a huge lossless compression ratio of 128/(6 x 6) = 3.6:1.

 ## Conclusion

 Signals can be thought of as vectors lying within a vector space.
 Different bases that span this vector space can be used to break the signal up into linearly combining components.
-Depending on the basis chosen and the characteristics of signal being studied, this can lead to components of the basis that do not contribute at all to the signal.
+Depending on the basis chosen and the characteristics of the signal being studied, this can lead to components of the basis not contributing to the signal at all.

-This fact can then be used to reduce the amount of information needed to describe the signal and, in particular, to transmit it.
+This fact can then be used to reduce the amount of information needed to describe the signal and transmit it.
 If the receiver knows the basis used for the transformation, the reverse can be performed relatively easily.

 For smooth, gently changing signals, the Fourier Transformation is ideal.
 For sharp, rapidly changing signals, Wavelet Transformations are